Need a loan to see you through to payday? Find out how they work before you apply.

 What exactly is a short-term loan?

 Short-term loans are, as the name suggests, short-term credit solutions designed to cover you until your next payday.
 They are for small amounts, usually between $50 and $1,000, and are usually repaid within 30 days.
 The actual terms you are given and amount you’re able to apply for differs depending on the state you’re applying from, as does the Annual Percentage Rate (APR) that’s applied to your loan.
-Installment loans with competitive rates from a top-rated direct lender.
+A connection service for quick cash loans up to $10,000.

 I want to apply for a short-term loan.
 What process can I expect?